YJ-He/Flood_Mapping_WSSS/README.md

 ## Citation

-If this repo is useful in your research, please kindly consider citing our paper as follow.
+If this repo is useful in your research, please kindly consider citing our papers as follows.

 ```
 @article{he2024efficient,